-Hundreds of thousands of bikers set their sights on the Black Hills the week of the Sturgis Bike Rally, making it one of the largest motorcycle rallies in the world.
-While Sturgis is the center of this roaring celebration, the untamed charm of Rapid City offers bikers something a little different.
-Providing you with the same easy access to jaw-dropping scenic drives and surrounding parks and monuments, Rapid City wraps you in the modern, yet traditional offerings of the largest city in Western South Dakota.
-In Rapid City, you’ll find a mix of events, unforgettable cuisine, and hidden gems that reveal the city’s roots.
+Hundreds of thousands of bikers set their sights on the Black Hills the week of the Sturgis Motorcycle Rally, making it one of the largest motorcycle rallies in the world.
+While Sturgis is the center of this roaring celebration, the untamed charm of Rapid City offers bikers a refreshing change of pace.
+Providing you with the same direct access to jaw-dropping scenic drives and surrounding parks and monuments, Rapid City wraps you in the modern, yet traditional offerings of the largest city in Western South Dakota.
+In Rapid City, you’ll find a mix of events, unforgettable cuisine and hidden gems that reveal the city’s roots.
 Trust us, the Rapid Rally Experience might just be the wild ride you've been craving.

 Day One:

-*Downtown Rapid City offers designated motorcycle parking during the rally, you can find those spots here.
+Downtown Rapid City offers designated motorcycle parking during the rally.

 Now that you’re fueled up and ready to ride, finding the scenic roads of the hills from Rapid City is effortless.
 Head south to roam the roads in and around Custer State Park.
 Starting with the one that calls to us all – Iron Mountain Road.
 Taking this scenic road south to north allows you to witness the master planning that went into its creation.
 Among the twists and turns, bridges and views, you’ll find tunnels that perfectly frame the iconic faces of Mount Rushmore.